National Days

 Waitangi Day

-The closest thing to a national day like Canada Day in New Zealand is a special day recognizing the signing of an important treaty between the white settlers and the Maori people who lived there before European contact.
-Falling on February 6th each year, this holiday sports the name of the treaty, rather than the country’s name.
-This is a nice, if understated, way to mark their national day.
-Here is what Wikipedia has to say about Waitangi Day:
+Waitangi Day is celebrated by New Zealanders around the world on February 6 each year.
+It is a special day that recognises the signing of an important treaty between white settlers and the Māori people who lived there before European contact.
+This holiday has the name of the treaty rather than the country’s name, which is an appropriate yet understated way to mark their national day.

 Waitangi Day (wye-tang-ee) commemorates a significant day in the history of New Zealand.
 It is a public holiday held each year on 6 February to celebrate the signing of the Treaty of Waitangi, New Zealand’s founding document, on that date in 1840.

 The Treaty of Waitangi was signed on 6 February 1840, in a marquee erected in the grounds of James Busby’s house (now known as the Treaty house) at Waitangi in the Bay of Islands.
-The Treaty made New Zealand a part of the British Empire, guaranteed Māori rights to their land and gave Māori the rights of British subjects.
-There are differences between the English version and the Māori translation of the Treaty, and since 1840 this has led to debate over exactly what was agreed to at Waitangi.
+The Treaty made New Zealand a part of the British Empire, guaranteed Māori rights to their land and gave them the rights of British subjects.
+There are differences between the English version and the Māori translation of the Treaty, which ever since 1840 has led to debate over exactly what was agreed to at Waitangi.
 Māori have generally seen the Treaty as a sacred pact, while for many years Pākehā (the Māori word for New Zealanders of predominantly European ancestry) ignored it.
 By the early twentieth century, however, some Pākehā were beginning to see the Treaty as their nation’s founding document and a symbol of British humanitarianism.
 Unlike Māori, Pākehā have generally not seen the Treaty as a document with binding power over the country and its inhabitants.
 In 1877 Chief Justice James Prendergast declared it to be a ‘legal nullity’, a position it held until the Treaty of Waitangi Act 1975, when it regained significant legal standing.
+[Wikipedia]

 [More…]